scholzj/aws-k8s-kops-ansible/README.md

 ## Updates

-* *15.4.2018* Update to Kops 1.9 and Kubernetes 1.9, update addons, remove Route53 addon (replaced by ExternalDNS addon)
+* *16.4.2018* Update to Kops 1.9 and Kubernetes 1.9, update addons, remove Storage Class (installed by Kops automatically) and Route53 addon (replaced by ExternalDNS addon)
 * *2.1.2018* Add support for public and private topologies
 * *9.12.2017* Update to Kops 1.8 and Kubernetes 1.8
 * *28.11.2017* Update addon versions